arturbac/namespace_attr/README.md

 ## Motivation & Impact

 This proposal introduces two key features to C++:
-1. Ability to apply attributes to namespaces, affecting all contained declarations
+1. Ability to apply attributes to namespaces, affecting all contained declarations whitin given block of namespace declaration
 2. Mechanism to define aliases for sets of attributes, enabling consistent attribute policies

 These additions provide powerful tools for code organization, maintenance, and evolution while maintaining complete backward compatibility.